arpit-agr/v3-arpit-codes/src/content/blog/transparent-borders/index.md

 ### But why transparent, you ask?

 First, sighted users will not notice the difference.
-Second, as [Kilian Valkhof](https://polypane.app/blog/forced-colors-explained-a-practical-guide/) explains, the border color and outline color “will be overwritten with the current text color, making it nicely visible again without needing any special adaption or re-styling for forced color mode.”
+Second, as [Kilian Valkhof](https://polypane.app/blog/forced-colors-explained-a-practical-guide/) explains, the border color and outline color "will be overwritten with the current text color, making it nicely visible again without needing any special adaption or re-styling for forced color mode."

 ## To avoid jank